m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 ![](https://assets.omscs.io/notes/0071.png)

-To do this, let’s begin with a simple model of a router given in the figure above.
+To do this, let's begin with a simple model of a router given in the figure above.
 The router consists of a route processor (which is the main processing unit) and interface cards that receive data packets which are forwarded via a switching fabric.
 Let us break down router processing in a few steps:

-1. Initially, the LS update packets which contain LSAs from a neighboring router reaches the current router’s OSPF (which is the route processor).
+1. Initially, the LS update packets which contain LSAs from a neighboring router reaches the current router's OSPF (which is the route processor).
 This is the first trigger for the route processor.
 As the LS Updates reach the router, a consistent view of the topology is being formed and this information is stored in the link-state database.
 Entries of LSAs correspond to the topology which is actually visible from the current router.

 2. Using this information from the link-state database, the current router calculates the shortest path using shortest path first (SPF) algorithm.
 The result of this step is fed to the Forwarding Information Base (FIB)